406.551.1058

 Havre - Great Falls - Great Falls PACT - Kalispell - Helena PACT

-Behavioral Health Peer Support Specialist-Certified
+Peer Support Specialist-Missoula

+The Peer Support Specialist is responsible for the delivery of peer support services in a foster care or group home setting.
 A successful Peer Support Specialist has life experience in persistent mental illness and has participated in mental health services that led to recovery or rehabilitation.
 This position holds a special role on the team and in the eyes of the clients, providing supportive services to clients with severe to moderate mental illness, or co-occurring disorders.
-We offer various settings for a Peer Support Specialist to work in to include foster care and group home settings as well as PACT/MACT team settings which is a multi-disciplinary team providing wraparound services.

 Peer Support Pulse Blog